GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_ISM.md

 #### 7.1.3 Node-specific SOPs

 For each Node-specific SOP, first a template is created and approved at the European level ([7.1.2](#712-node-specific-sop-templates)).
 Once approved, the template is then used by each node to create their own SOP instance ([7.1.3](#713-node-specific-sops)) which is approved at the node level.
-The Steps below describe how nodes will create their node-specific SOPs.
+The Steps below describe how nodes will create their node-specific SOP instances.

 Steps: